melanieong/melanieong/README.md

-- 👋 Hi, I’m @melanieong
+# Hi, I'm Melanie! 👋
 - 👀 I’m interested in learning everything
 - 🌱 I’m currently learning coding & digital illustration & calisthenics
 - 💞️ I’m looking to collaborate on projects about habit making
-- 📫 How to reach me mxtong28@gmail.com
+- ⚡ Fun fact: I am currently taking a gap year to travel and code!
-- ⚡ Fun fact: I am taking a gap year to learn everything
+- 📫 Contact me at: mxtong28@gmail.com

 <!---
 melanieong/melanieong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.